odoo/odoo/doc/reference/mixins.rst

         <field name="website_published" widget="website_button"/>
     </button>

-In the frontend, some security checks are needed to avoid showing 'Edition' buttons to website visitors:
+In the frontend, some security checks are needed to avoid showing 'Editing' buttons to website visitors:

 .. code-block:: xml